 In the making of this series, I was preoccupied with the figure of the odalisque and have drawn it at repetition, exposing different relationships between the inner and outer body.
-In response to Manet’s infamous painting, “Olympia”, these drawings expand the field of vision outside of the heterosexual norm.
-Through a personal identification with Victorine Meurent – the model for “Olympia” – I’ve illustrated a subjective body, a body connected to the messy, unpredictable aspects of its being: its fluids and substances, its passions and desires.
+In response to the white model, Victorine Meurent, in Manet’s famous painting, “Olympia”, these drawings expand the field of vision outside of the heterosexual norm.
+Through a personal identification with Victorine Meurent, I’ve illustrated a subjective body, a body connected to the messy, unpredictable aspects of its being: its fluids and substances, its passions and desires.
 These drawn bodies are bodies that are susceptible to pain, disease, healing and giving birth.
-These drawn bodies are also entwined with my own experience of moving through the world as a queer woman in the twenty-first century.
+These drawn bodies are also a reflection of my experience of moving through the world as a queer woman in the twenty-first century.